 When collections of individuals and teams come together to invent, invest and share knowledge around the same goal, the success is more certain.

-These days, saying “we are what we know” is nothing but a bad catchphrase that reflects the world we live in and where we are.
+These days, saying “we are what we know” is nothing but a bad catchphrase.
+The one that reflects the world we live in and where we are.
 The reason is simple, most are either obsessed with the daily flow of information or pressured by it.

 With knowledge networks, the need to share information, skills and knowledge get a more productive, intuitive and creative direction.

-If we don’t share the things we know, knowledge worth nothing at all.
+If we don’t share the things we know, knowledge is worth nothing at all.

 What are the benefits of knowledge networks for organizations?

 The first thought on the amount of data we create today and get in touch with created an overwhelming feeling.
 To be able to reap the benefits of vast collected information and data, one must master knowledge management.

 Key reasons why actively managing knowledge is crucial for businesses

 - Building learning organization and making learning routine

 - Enhancing and building company culture